Medical volunteerism: International medical volunteerism

 In the 1800s and early 1900s, during the period of European colonialism, international medical volunteering were considered "heroic missions" and a "Christian duty".
 Starting in the 1960s, secular medical volunteering abroad emerged as a response to the lack of qualified healthcare personnel in developing countries and to the advent of nongovernmental and governmental organizations.
 This led to doctors and nurses practicing Western bio-medicine in non-Western environments.
 Almost a decade later, the growing interest in international volunteering was aided by globalization, which has played a pivotal role in the increased sense of global connectivity and awareness of health disparities and humanitarian needs.
 Major global health initiatives presented a notable shift from disease-specific interventions (specifically malaria and HIV) to the advancement of general health care, and a focus on access to resources such as clean water, education, primary care, and hygiene.
 Starting in the 19th century, the WHO (World Health Organization) sought to encourage a change in policies to effectively bolster internal healthcare system.
 Following this, there was a rapid increase in the number of privately-managed short-term medical brigades, providing solutions aimed at outlining the WHO.

+The historical evolution of medical volunteerism is fundamentally connected to changes within national healthcare systems often characterized by transitions from public provisioning to market-based models.
+In many developing countries, the late twentieth century represented a steady change from universalist healthcare policies, where state provisioning dominated in healthcare delivery, to "hybrid" models that introduced fee-for-service models and paved space for the growth of private healthcare providers.